spice2x/spice2x.github.io/README.md

 <br/><br/><br/><br/><br/><br/><br/><br/>

-# This is the github page for development.
+# This is the GitHub page for code development.
 If you just want to download the latest spice2x EXE, visit the homepage instead:

 # 🌶️🌶️ [https://spice2x.github.io/](https://spice2x.github.io/) 🌶️🌶️